Market access: Market access in services trade

 (f) limitations on the participation of foreign capital in terms of maximum percentage limit on foreign shareholding or the total value of individual or aggregate foreign investment.When a WTO Member undertakes any commitment in a service sector or sub-sector, it is obliged to specify for each of the modes of supply (cross-border supply, consumption abroad, commercial presence, and presence of natural persons) what restrictions it opts to maintain regarding market access.
 All market access restrictions specified in a Member's Schedule of Commitments must fall into one of the six categories provided for in GATS Article XVI:2, which include four types of quantitative restriction, limitations on types of legal entity, and limitations on foreign equity participation.
 A Member is not allowed to adopt or maintain limitations falling within one of these categories unless they are indicated in its Schedule.

 Similar to preferential market access in the field of merchandise trade, preferential liberalization of trade in services is also an objective of FTAs.
 Indeed, enhanced liberalization of services trade besides merchandise trade has become a significant feature of new generation FTAs.
 (Indeed, the term free-trade area is originally meant by the GATT to exclusively cover trade in goods.
 An agreement with a similar purpose, i.e., to enhance liberalization of trade in services, is named by GATS Article V as an "economic integration agreement".
 However, in practice, the term is now widely used to refer to agreements covering not only goods but also services and even investment.)

 Commitments going beyond GATS (or GATS-plus) have become a distinctive characteristic of regionalism in services trade.
 Evidence from recent research proves that in all market access areas, FTAs in general offer "value added" as compared to the GATS.
-Despite modest improvement in Mode 4, in almost all modes of supply and sectors, FTA commitments are found to go remarkably beyond GATS offers in terms of both deepened bindings and new bindings.
+Despite modest improvements in Mode 4 (movement of natural persons to supply services in another country), in almost all modes of supply and sectors, FTA commitments are found to go remarkably beyond GATS offers in terms of both deepened bindings and new bindings.
 However, most RTAs do not surpass the GATS as it comes to securing the "rule-making interface" between domestic regulation and trade in services, as well as to special and differential treatment for LDCs.
 RTA commitments are also inclined to lag behind GATS offers (known as GATS-minus) with regard to safeguard mechanism and disciplines on subsidies.

 In general, exploiting market access for a service sector, similar to trade in goods, requires identification of the relative strength or comparative advantage of that sector, in order to specialize in the production and export of those services.
 At the same time, it will require the identification of restrictions in foreign markets and skillful negotiations towards reducing and removing them so as to maximize their export revenues.

-Market Access in Healthcare
+Economic needs tests (ENTs), referred to in Article XVI, have been described as "ill-defined" and their specifications as "unclear".
+It has been argued that they are a barrier to the implementation of Mode 4 within GATS.

-Market access in health care can be defined as the set of strategies, activities, and processes that pharmaceutical (pharma) and medical technology (MedTech) companies develop to ensure that their products (drugs, devices, other technologies) are made available and adequately priced in a specific health system.
+Market access in healthcare